finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

 # **listAllPersons**
 > ResourceListOfPerson listAllPersons(effectiveAt, asAt, page, limit, filter, propertyKeys, relationshipDefinitionIds)

-[EXPERIMENTAL] ListAllPersons: List All Persons
+[EARLY ACCESS] ListAllPersons: List All Persons

 List all persons which the user is entitled to see.